Arctic National Wildlife Refuge: Geography

 South of the coastal plain, the mountains of the eastern Brooks Range rise to nearly 9000 ft.
 This northernmost extension of the Rocky Mountains marks the continental divide, with north-flowing rivers emptying into the Arctic Ocean and south-flowing rivers joining the great Yukon River.
 The rugged mountains of the Brooks Range are incised by deep river valleys creating a range of elevations and aspects that support a variety of low tundra vegetation, dense shrubs, rare groves of poplar trees on the north side and spruce on the south.
 During summer, peregrine falcons, gyrfalcons, and golden eagles build nests on cliffs.
 Harlequin ducks and red-breasted mergansers are seen on swift-flowing rivers.
 Dall sheep, muskoxen, and Alaskan Arctic tundra wolves are active all year, while grizzly bears and Arctic ground squirrels are frequently seen during summer but hibernate in winter.

 The southern portion of the Arctic Refuge is within the Interior Alaska-Yukon lowland taiga (boreal forest) ecoregion.
 Beginning as predominantly treeless tundra with scattered islands of black and white spruce trees, the forest becomes progressively denser as the foothills yield to the expansive flats north of the Yukon River.
 Frequent forest fires ignited by lightning result in a complex mosaic of birch, aspen, and spruce forests of various ages.
 Wetlands and south-flowing rivers create openings in the forest canopy.
 Neotropical migratory birds breed here in spring and summer, attracted by plentiful food and the variety of habitats.
 Caribou travel here from farther north to spend the winter.
-Other year-round residents of the boreal forest include moose, polar foxes, beavers, Canadian lynxes, martens, red foxes, river otters, porcupines, muskrats, black bears, wolverines, and minks.
+Other year-round residents of the boreal forest include moose, polar foxes, beavers, Canadian lynxes, martens, red foxes, river otters, porcupines, muskrats, black bears, wolverines, wolves and minks.

 Each year, thousands of waterfowl and other birds nest and reproduce in areas surrounding Prudhoe Bay and Kuparuk fields and a healthy and increasing caribou herd migrates through these areas to calve and seek respite from annoying pests.